apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 )
 ```

-> Note: The extras library is versioned separately from the core tracing package, and at this point has not reached a source-stable 1.0 release yet.

-In order to gain a whole set of well-typed attributes which are pre-defined by the [OpenTelemetry](http://opentelemetry.io) initiative.
+This will provide a whole set of well-typed attributes which are pre-defined by the [OpenTelemetry](http://opentelemetry.io) initiative.

 For example, like these for HTTP: